CaioCeretta/nlw-agents/web/comments.md

   ■ One thing the instructor likes to do to keep the code organized, is to create a types folder inside http to share it across the application
-  ■ Thus folder also includes the `useQuery`s used to fetch data from the API, where it works similar to a context, where we utilize the use keyword as prefix, such as useRooms for the function that retrieves the db data, where we are able to get all the tanstack responses — such as data, isLoading, isError
+  ■ This folder also includes the `useQuery`s used to fetch data from the API, where it works similar to a context, where we utilize the use keyword as prefix, such as useRooms for the function that retrieves the db data, where we are able to get all the tanstack responses — such as data, isLoading, isError